This accessibility statement applies to the Wheatley Group website.

 If you are deaf or hearing impaired and use British Sign Language (BSL) you can use our BSL translation service.
 You need a webcam to use this service.
 The BSL service is available using Chrome, Firefox and Safari browsers.

 The service, run by Sign Video, is available between 8am and 6pm, Monday to Friday.
-You will be connected to a BSL translator who will then contact our Customer Service Centre and translate for you.
+You will be connected to a BSL translator who will then contact our Customer First Centre and translate for you.

 The text size for this site can be changed using your browser.
 Follow the advice below for your chosen browser: